Cost-Per-Hire: The Hidden Metric Impacting Costs

 • Report transparently to boards and investment committees

-• Employer brand impact: Companies with weaker reputations can spend 50% more to hire the same talent as stronger-branded competitors.
+• Weak Employer Branding: Companies with weaker reputations can spend up to 50% more to hire the same talent as their stronger-branded competitors.

-• Process inefficiencies: Longer interview loops and extra approval layers add recruiter and manager hours—raising internal costs and extending vacancy periods.
+• Process inefficiencies: Longer interview loops and additional approval layers add recruiter and manager hours, raising internal costs and extending vacancy periods.

 • Inflation and role mix changes: Even if job ad costs hold steady, higher salary expectations and a shift toward technical and managerial roles drive up recruiting costs.
 These hires take longer to fill and require more specialized sourcing.

-• Hidden vacancy cost: Every unfilled role represents lost revenue or productivity.
+• Hidden vacancy costs: Every unfilled role represents lost revenue or productivity.
 When multiplied across multiple openings, vacancy costs can rival direct recruiting spend.

-Each of these factors translates into higher portfolio operating costs and slower execution—two pressures no leader can afford to ignore.
+Each of these factors translates into higher operating costs and slower execution, two pressures no leader can afford to ignore.

-Think of cost-per-hire as a lever you can pull at both the tactical and strategic level.
+Think of cost-per-hire as a strategic lever you can pull at both the tactical and strategic levels.
+Below are a few ways to reduce costs in the near term and long term, engaging you in proactive cost management.

 90-Day Wins